 Hello!
 I’m an IB graduate from White Oaks Secondary School and a first year student at Western University studying Global Economics with conditional acceptance to the Ivey School of Business.

-In terms of extra-curriculars, I like to do a mix of things.
-I’m currently serving as the Treasurer for Bleed the North, an organization that works to eliminate the stigma surrounding menstruation and provide period products to Ontarians who cannot afford or access them.
-Apart from this, I also tutor English and Economics on a weekly basis, and have worked with organizations such as Big Brothers Big Sisters and the Breakfast with Santa Foundation.
+In terms of extracurriculars, I like to do a mix of things.
+I’m currently serving as the Chief Development Officer for Bleed the North, an organization that works to eliminate the stigma surrounding menstruation and provide period products to Ontarians who cannot afford or access them.
+Apart from this, I also tutor English on a weekly basis, and work as a National Lead for Illuminate Universe to run national business competition.
 In high school, I was heavily involved with clubs such as the White Oaks Senior Debate Team and White Oaks DECA, the latter of which I was an Executive for and received many awards.
 I also did multiple independent business and technology policy competitions as well.

 In the future, I hope to be able to work in the field of international business.
 Firstly, because this would allow me to meet all kinds of different people and learn about various work cultures and educational systems from around the world.
 Secondly, I want to try and promote more pluralistic company policies – the North American business environment is rather insular at times, so I’d like to work with companies in order to help them develop better relations with employees within their company, as well as with foreign partners.